 Let’s break down some of the jargon, shall we?

-Ethereum vs Bitcoin, well both are of course decentralized.
-If something is decentralized, it is not in one central position.
+Both of the cryptocurrencies in this Ethereum vs Bitcoin comparison are decentralized.
+If something is decentralized, it is not in one central position (duh).
 Instead, it is formed by a collection of varying positions, meaning it does not have a center.
 That’s where the word “decentralized” comes from!

 To apply this to a network, think about Facebook’s servers for a moment.
 They run via Facebook and Facebook only.
 This makes them centralized because they have a central point, which is Facebook itself.
 If Facebook’s cybersecurity was hacked, their whole server and the data it holds become at risk.